dm-z/DZImageEditing/README.md

 editingViewController.maximumScale = 2.0f;
 editingViewController.defaultScale = 1.5f;
 ```
-The only required parameter is 'image', all others are optional, and will be setted automaticaly to default values.
+The only required parameter is 'image', all others are optional, and will be set automatically to default values.

 **DZImageEditingControllerDelegate** got two optional methods:

 For cropped image
 ```objective-c
 - (void)imageEditingController:(DZImageEditingController *)editingController